• Home

 Butcher and Alderman of Berwick upon Tweed

-In 1868 the tea service had been presented to him by the Mayor, in recognition and thanks for his “exertions on behalf of Berwick Soup Kitchen”.
+In 1868, the tea service was presented to Alderman John Morton by the Mayor, in recognition and thanks for his “exertions on behalf of Berwick Soup Kitchen”.

 Picture